alesti/tinkering-tinkerbell/hardware.md

-The Odroids drain up to 4 Amps each with two SATA disks and under full cpu load with 15V DC, the MikroTik is also fine with 15V, so i bought a [ham radio power supply](https://www.komerci.de/shop/stromversorgung/Festspannungsnetzgeraete/ps30swiv-festspannungsnetzgeraet-13-8v-30a-lcd) with 15V and 30 Amps max) and some 5.5 mm dc power jacks with open wires and build a suitable power distribution cable.
+The Odroids drain up to 4 Amps each with two SATA disks and under full cpu load with 15V DC, the MikroTik is also fine with 15V, so i bought a [ham radio power supply](https://www.komerci.de/shop/stromversorgung/Festspannungsnetzgeraete/ps30swiv-festspannungsnetzgeraet-13-8v-30a-lcd) with 15V and 30 Amps max and some 5.5 mm dc power jacks with open wires and build a suitable power distribution cable.

-In real live all loads together consume under 3A, there is no SATA disk and not much load at all.
+In real live all loads together consume under 3A, as there is no SATA disk and not much load at all.

 ### Case